Wing Clipping Guide for Bird Owners

 Indoor Dangers for Flighted Birds

-When birds fly indoors they run the risk of flying into a wall, a window, a mirror, and causing themselves injury or even death.
-Other risks include drowning in the toilet, the sink, or other standing water, or landing on a hot stove.
 Birds are also at risk of slipping out of an open door or window and getting lost.
 I can't tell you how many stories I've heard about beloved pets flying out of the door and being lost for good.
-In fact, my first cockatiel was found outdoors on the roof and the owner was not located.
+In fact, my first cockatiel was found outdoors on the roof, and the owner was not located.

 Does Wing Clipping Hurt?

-Some bird owners don't want to clip wings because they think it hurts the bird.
-It actually doesn't hurt any more than it hurts to clip your fingernails or cut your hair when it is done correctly.
 It is, however, important not to over-clip your bird's wings.
 Clipped wings should allow your bird to glide to the floor when they try to fly.
 In other words, they can still fly, but they can't fly upwards.
-If wings are clipped too much, it can cause your bird to fall like a rock and result in the injury to their breastbone.
+If wings are clipped too much, it can cause your bird to fall like a rock and result in an injury to its breastbone.

-Blood Feathers
+Be Aware of Blood Feathers

 Along with not cutting too many feathers, you should pay close attention to blood feathers.
 These feathers are still growing and, if cut, will bleed.
 Before you clip your bird's wings, check the shafts to be sure you're not clipping a blood feather.
-If you do clip a blood feather, you will have to treat it or possibly pluck it to stop blood loss.
-If you run into this problem and don't know what to do, call your vet.
+According to VCA Animal Hospitals, the following markers should help you identify blood feathers:

-To clip your bird's wings fan out the wing.
+To clip your bird's wings, fan out the wing.
 You'll see longer and shorter feathers.
 The longer feathers are called flight feathers or primary feathers.
 These are the feathers you'll want to make shorter.
-The rule of thumb I follow is to cut the flight feathers back to be even with the shorter feathers also known as secondary feathers.
+The rule of thumb I follow is to cut the flight feathers back to be even with the shorter feathers (also known as secondary feathers).

 There are a number of ways or styles when it comes to clipping wings.
 Some owners leave the first two flight feathers and clip the rest.
 I recommend this for a first clipping to see whether or not your bird can still fly safely or not.
 When my birds have a couple of flight feathers, they can still fly from room to room, so I choose to clip the first five or so flight feathers.
-As a rule of thumb, heavier birds need less cut than lighter birds.
+As a rule of thumb, heavier birds need fewer feathers cut than lighter birds.
 For my cockatiels, I often have to clip more because they are light and strong flyers.
-If you feel uncomfortable clipping your bird's wings, contact an avian vet or breeder in your area for help.

 Clipping Baby Birds